neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/12-deployment.md

 ### Upgrade

 Every NEO•ONE smart contract automatically contains a public `upgrade` method.
 This method replaces the smart contract code as well as the static metadata associated with the contract while preserving the smart contract's storage.
-Thus, this method can be used to change the logic of your smart contract without losing the data.
+In other words, this method can be used to change the logic of your smart contract without losing the data.

 In order to make it possible to upgrade your contract, you *must* specify the `approveUpgrade` `protected` method.
 This method should return a `boolean` indicating if the `upgrade` is approved: